 Come gain valuable lab experience and make a real impact by assisting our lab with experiments.
 Undergraduates are highly integrated into our research program and perform behavioral testing, aseptic surgery, animal care, data analysis, and everything else we do in the lab!
 No experience is needed as we will train you to do everything.
 It’s a fantastic opportunity to gain real research experience for anyone interested in graduate or medical school.

-Mentorship is the cornerstone of academia and I will do my very best to put you in a position to fulfill your goals.
-Regardless of your career path, it is absolutely essential that your goals and the goals of the lab are aligned so that everyone can be moving forward.
-Each trainee will have an individual training plan that will lay out the expectations and goals for you time in the lab.
+As a mentor, I am dedicated to the success of my trainees in achieving their goals.
+I strongly believe that if my trainees are successful, then our lab will thrive with both research progress and making a positive environment for personal and professional growth.
+Each trainee will have an individual training plan that will lay out the expectations and goals for their time in the lab.
 For some trainees that may lead to a focus on training in computational and analytic techniques, while for others it may be a greater emphasis on experimental design or technical expertise.
 Whatever your goals are, I will regularly make sure you are on track to attain them.

 Science is hard.
 It can be filled with big joys and big disappointments, and maintaining mental health is absolutely critical to success.
 Your mental health should always be a priority and our lab policies will reflect that.
 All lab members are expected to maintain an open dialogue about how we can all best support each other as a lab.